-Strategy(ies) Strategy Measure Baseline FY20 Target FY20 Results

-from the Well Being Trust for a

-program to embed behavioral

-health and social work

-supports in primary care

-clinics.
-Implementation began

-in late FY20 with one

-psychologist and one social

-worker hired and embedded in

-a Santa Rosa primary care

-clinic.

-3. Develop upstream/preventive Number of The baseline 1 Established partnerships with

-behavioral health initiatives. programs/initiatives assumption is 11 local school districts, 32

-developed and/or that unique school communities to

-advanced insufficient deliver Healthy for Life (H4L)

-programs programing that includes

-existed in the movement, mindfulness and

-community to health education to students.

-meet the level Developed an educator

-of need. mindfulness cohort, resourced

-and trained participants to

-serve grades K-12.
-Trained and

-facilitated dialogue with school

-staff and administration on

-ACEs and resilience building

-strategies to adopt in school

-practices.
-Hosted an educator

-summit and facilitated

-professional development

-sessions, serving Sonoma and

-Napa county districts on

-trauma informed practice,
+Strategy(ies) Strategy Measure Baseline FY20 Target FY20 Results from the Well Being Trust for a program to embed behavioral health and social work supports in primary care clinics.
+Implementation began in late FY20 with one psychologist and one social worker hired and embedded in a Santa Rosa primary care 3.
+Develop upstream/preventive behavioral health initiatives.
+Number of programs/initiatives developed and/or advanced The baseline assumption is that insufficient programs existed in the community to meet the level of need.
+1 clinic.
+Established partnerships with 11 local school districts, 32 unique school communities to deliver Healthy for Life (H4L) programing that includes movement, mindfulness and health education to students.
+Developed an educator mindfulness cohort, resourced and trained participants to serve grades K-12.
+Trained and facilitated dialogue with school staff and administration on ACEs and resilience building strategies to adopt in school practices.
+Hosted an educator summit and facilitated professional development sessions, serving Sonoma and Napa county districts on trauma informed practice,

-Strategy(ies) Strategy Measure Baseline FY20 Target FY20 Results
+Strategy Measure Baseline FY20 Target FY20 Results

 restorative practice and

 mindfulness with key partners.

-mindfulness with key partners.
-Hosted a series of seminars with Laura Porter in partnership with Health Action and community leaders to align work plans using the Self- Healing Community model framework.
-Health Action chapters adopted Self-Healing Community Model (SHCM) into the framework, presented to city officials and convened regular meetings as the Connection, Capacity and Change (CCC) Initiative.
-During COVID, CCC launched a social media campaign named Connect to Thrive, that highlights Sonoma residents finding ways to meaningfully connect with each other during times of crisis to build resilience.
+Hosted a series of seminars

+with Laura Porter in

+partnership with Health Action

+and community leaders to

+align work plans using the Self-

+Healing Community model

+framework.
+Health Action

+chapters adopted Self-Healing

+Community Model (SHCM)

+into the framework, presented

+to city officials and convened

+regular meetings as the

+Connection, Capacity and

+Change (CCC) Initiative.

+During COVID, CCC launched

+a social media campaign

+named Connect to Thrive, that

+highlights Sonoma residents

+finding ways to meaningfully

+connect with each other during

+times of crisis to build

+resilience.

 Hosted 20 screenings of the

 film, "Resilience" to

 community, internal St. Joseph

 staff, behavioral health

 providers, school service

+Strategy Measure Strategy Measure Baseline Strategy Measure Baseline FY20 Target